Ceta Ramkhalawansingh: Council term

 Ramkhalawansingh was appointed after a council vote that split along ideological lines, with mayor Rob Ford and most conservative councillors favouring former Peel Region police chief Robert Lunney.
 Ramkhalawansingh was elected by council on the second ballot with 22 votes to Lunney's 18.
 Her term ended on November 30, 2014; she did not stand as a candidate in the 2014 municipal election.

 In August 2014, Ramkhalawansingh put forward a motion that Toronto City Council adopt a resolution to request that the federal government change the wording of "O Canada", specifically the line "all thy sons command", to be more gender-inclusive.

 One of the important projects which she undertook while on council was the establishment of the Toronto Book Garden at Harbourfront Centre.
 The Toronto Book Garden highlights the literary hub established at Harbourfront Centre with the Toronto International Festival of Authors and The Word on the Street.

 Post-council work

-In December 2015, she co-founded the Campaign for Gender Equality in the Senate, which urged the Prime Minister to fill all 22 vacant positions with women, which would have the effect of achieving equality.
+In December 2015, she co-founded the Campaign for Gender Equality in the Senate, which urged the Prime Minister to fill all 22 vacant positions with women, which would have the effect of achieving complete gender parity.

 In 2022, she announced that she was donating many of her career records to the University of Toronto Archives, as well as donating many books to the New College library.